Course summary

 Course overview

-A 32-hour PAES course that aims to explore psychotherapeutic counselling with children and adolescents and develop the skills and theoretical base for such work.
-Course members will be encouraged to consider how these skills apply in their own work setting, through the idea of ‘embedded counselling’.
+Students are encouraged to consider how these skills apply in their own work setting, through the idea of ‘embedded counselling’.
 There is an emphasis on the therapeutic relationship and the relational processes involved in using counselling skills with children and young people.

-Consideration will also be given to specific areas including;
+Consideration will also be given to specific areas including:

-- counselling in schools and other settings
+- counselling in schools and other settings;

-- safeguarding and child protection
+- safeguarding and child protection including Adverse Childhood Experiences;

-- working with diversity
+- working with diversity and ethical issues;

 Learning Outcomes